guide42/suda/README.md

 $registry = new \Guide42\Suda\Registry();
 ```

-You have a free storage for your config under the settings variable.
-There you
+You have a free storage for your config under the `settings` variable.
+There
-can store whatevery your application need.
+you can store whatever your application needs.

 ```php
 $registry->settings['debug'] = true;
 $registry->settings['env'] = 'dev';
 ```

+### Register Services

 Any instance of a class that implements at least one interface, is considered a
-service in Suda.
+service in *Suda*.
+Most of today's OO libraries use interfaces as design by
+contract.

 ```php
 $db = DriverManager::getConnection($params, $config);